If you wish to make an impact through charitable giving, you can establish a fund with POISE to address your areas of interests.

 ADMINISTRATIVE FUNDS are for donors who want to support the Foundation’s normal operating expenses.
 Income from administrative funds is used to further the charitable purposes of the Foundation by supporting its operating/administrative expenses.
 The long-term goal of the Foundation is to be self-supportive relating to its operating budget.

 AGENCY FUNDS are endowment funds created by a nonprofit organization where the available distributions are designated for the same nonprofit organization.
-This fund type is common for non profits that establish their own endowment fund.
 An agency endowment is a method of promoting self-sufficiency and sustainability for the nonprofit.
 Once transferred, the assets are owned by POISE.
-However, the nonprofit can still carry the asset on its own financial statements.
+However, the nonprofit can carry the asset on its own financial statements.

 DISTRIBUTION FUNDS are designed to distribute 100% of the fund balance over a given period of time as defined by the donor.